 If your flour tortillas are too hard and won’t bend, it could be from not rolling them thin enough, the pan not being hot enough (cast iron is best), or not storing them properly.
 I store mine in a zip top plastic bag (put them in while they are still warm) and then close it up and remove all the air.
-Mine are always soft and every time I remove one, I close it back up, air removed each time.
+Mine are always soft and every time I remove one, I close the bag back up, air removed each time.
 I keep them refrigerated this way for as long as 10 days.
 If you want to make your own fantastic homemade tortillas, click here for the recipe. – Jenny Jones

 I got tired to throwing away half of my celery when it went bad so I found a way to keep it twice as long.
 Here’s how:

-- Separate and wash the celery.
+Separate and wash the celery.

-- Pat it to remove excess water.
+Pat it to remove excess water.

 Lay down a large sheet (about 18 by 18 inches) of heavy duty extra wide aluminum foil.

-- Wrap the still damp celery in 2-3 paper towels and place in the center of the foil.
+Wrap the still damp celery in 2-3 paper towels and place in the center of the foil.

 5. Wrap the celery in the paper towels and then the foil, starting with the long side and then fold in the ends.